How to Control Garden Gophers

 University of California Cooperative Extension experts recommend planting vegetables and other important plants in underground baskets made of chicken wire, to keep out gophers.
 Make the baskets large enough to accommodate expected root growth for the plant, and leave at least three inches of wire barrier above the surface.

-Of course, you may not want to plant every specimen in the garden in wire mesh, so traps may be a more practical and effective way to get rid of gophers.
+Of course, you might not want to plant every specimen in the garden in wire mesh, so traps may be a more practical and effective way to get rid of gophers.

 Make sure to trap in active tunnels near fresh mounds.
 If you suspect gopher damage, keep a close eye out for new mounds.
-Then probe deeply around the mound at least 16 inches deep.
-In one direction, it will sink more quickly, indicating the gopher’s main tunnel, which is typically about the width of a tennis ball at about 9 to 16 inches deep.
+Then probe deeply around the mound, to a depth of at least 16 inches.
+In one direction, it will sink more quickly, indicating the gopher’s main tunnel, which is typically about the width of a tennis ball and 9 to 16 inches deep.

 Set an adjacent pair of back-to-back traps and check them daily.
 A variety of commercial traps are available.
 Experts say they are similarly effective, but they must be set with extreme care to avoid injury.